 Customers are increasingly comfortable with paying for products online.
 As messaging channels become more reliable for business-to-consumer communications, message-based payments are becoming popular, too.

-Certain messaging channels, like Apple Business Chat and Google’s Business Messages, offer secure messaging payment systems.
+Certain messaging channels, like Apple Messages for Business and Google’s Business Messages, offer secure messaging payment systems.
 Customers can:

 - Elect to make purchases while messaging agents